In one paragraph

 After the draw

-A note on PAN: PAN is mandatory for property registration in India.
+A note on PAN: it is mandatory for property registration in India.
 If you are an NRI without a PAN, apply through the online PAN application portal before the scheme closes — it takes 2–4 weeks.
 Without PAN, TDS implications at resale are significantly more painful (TDS at maximum marginal rates without any Treaty relief).

 Costs beyond the plot price — what you’ll actually spend